changeworld/azure-docs.ja-jp/articles/automation/automation-runbook-settings.md

 <properties
-   pageTitle="Runbook の設定"
+   pageTitle="Runbook settings"
-   description="Azure Automation の Runbook の構成設定について説明し、Azure 管理ポータルと Windows PowerShell のそれぞれで設定を変更する方法について取り上げます。" services="automation" documentationCenter="" authors="bwren"
+   description="Describes the configuration settings for a runbook in Azure Automation and how to change them using both the Azure Management Portal and Windows PowerShell." services="automation" documentationCenter="" authors="bwren"